return health layers safety

 Wearing a face mask prevents a person from spreading respiratory droplets while talking, singing, breathing, or coughing.
 They are meant to protect both the wearer and other people.
 Face masks are one of the best tools we have to slow the spread of COVID-19.
-Universal masking permits modified quarantine for students, supporting more instructional time and minimizing missed school days for students.
+Whether masks are required or strongly recommended, face masks are widely available at school sites and district spaces.

 Face Masks Protect our Community from the Spread of COVID-19

-- All SCUSD staff, students in all grades, parents/guardians, community partners and visitors – including fully vaccinated individuals - are required to wear a face mask at all times in all settings indoors and outdoors, including on the bus, unless they meet a CDPH approved exemption.
+When face masks are required, all SCUSD staff, students in all grades, parents/guardians, community partners and visitors – including fully vaccinated individuals - must wear a face mask at all times in all settings indoors including on the bus, unless they meet a CDPH approved exemption.

-- Individuals may wear a face mask of their choosing that meets CDPH requirements.
+Individuals are recommended to wear a well-fitting face mask of their choosing that meets CDPH recommendations.

 Face Mask Breaks